Student Complaint Process

 If a student has followed the Informal Complaint process and still has not received a satisfactory explanation of the decision, the student may file a formal complaint to the Assistant Dean of Student Experience.
-Students must complete the Student Complaint Form found in the MDL Students tab of their my.moody portal.
+Students must complete the Student Complaint Form.
 Incomplete forms will be rejected.
 Completed forms will be reviewed and investigated with a decision being given and communicated in an appropriate timeframe given the nature of the complaint.

 Failure to comply with this policy may result in no action being taken with respect to the subject matter of a complaint.
 Where such failure also causes a violation of rules and policies regarding student conduct, disciplinary action may result in accordance with the applicable rules and policies.

-Students who are non-Illinois residents should first attempt to resolve any academic issues or complaints by following the Student Complaint Process as listed above.
-If after following MDL’s complaint procedure the issue cannot be resolved internally, you may file a complaint with your state by contacting to your state’s agencies.
-Please click on the below links for contact information.
+Students should first attempt to resolve any academic issues or complaints by following the Student Complaint Process as listed above.
+If after following MDL’s complaint procedure the issue cannot be resolved internally, you may file a complaint with the Illinois Board of Higher Education.

 For Washington State residents seeking information and resources about student loan repayment or seeking to submit a complaint relating to your student loans or student loan servicer, please visit wsac.wa.gov/loan-advocacy or contact the Student Loan Advocate at firstname.lastname@example.org.